TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 But, as with everything I've put in these three articles, the Digital Realm helps you "disrupt" things (should you wish), because of the whole "infinite possibilities" and "lack of friction" schtick.
 Problems occur when the numbers on the screen that are supposed to represent how people live and behave actually replace the people themselves.
 At this point, your OKR about reducing the average delivery time becomes a herd of people on e-bikes weaving in and out of pedestrians at (literal) breakneck speeds.
 I guess what I'm saying is that there's no substitute for *actual field work* - digging into what's going on behind the numbers.
 In other words - NIHITO / Get Out Of The Building!
 But this bit would be better off coming at the conclusion?

-## Products Not Projects

-Double-check from EDGE on this one

 ## Hypotheses and Experimentation

 As mentioned in the section about alternatives to roadmaps - if we want to start using the frictionless, infinite possibilities of the Digital Realm to our advantage, or in other words, if we want to be genuinely small-a-agile, we need to *embrace uncertainty*.
 And that means *getting all scientific* - not "delivering outputs" but "testing hypotheses of value" to see which ones move the needle on our Key Results the most.